 Exchange journaling makes it simple for enterprises to immediately reproduce journal reports in the case of an eDiscovery request by creating an accurate and unalterable record of all or selected email communications.

-Tamper-proof Records
+Tamper-proof records

-Exchange journaling creates a readily searchable archive of immutable information, whether you want to guarantee that your employees’ conversations with customers fulfill quality requirements or your HR department has to check journal reports as part of an ongoing internal investigation.
+Luckily, Exchange journaling creates a readily searchable archive of immutable information, whether you want to guarantee that your employees’ conversations with customers fulfill quality requirements or your HR department has to check journal reports as part of an ongoing internal investigation.

-Best Practices for Journaling
+Best Practices for Exchange Journaling

 - When drafting journal rules, work closely with your organization’s legal and compliance departments to verify that they conform with all applicable legislation.